-By popular demand, ATIXA has released one-minute preview clips of each of the thirteen new 20 Minutes to…Trained modules.
+By popular demand, ATIXA has released one-minute preview clips of each of the thirteen 20 Minutes to…Trained modules.
 Feel free to stream the clips here to get a feel for the format, style, and content of this series.

 Read the full press release here.

-Announcing the 2018 ATIXA Whitepaper: The ATIXA Guide to Sanctioning Student Sexual Misconduct Violations
+The 2018 ATIXA Whitepaper: The ATIXA Guide to Sanctioning Student Sexual Misconduct Violations

 ATIXA has released the 2018 Whitepaper, The ATIXA Guide to Sanctioning Student Sexual Misconduct Violations.

 This guide offers ATIXA’s best thinking on sanctioning for the range of offenses covered by Title IX and VAWA §304.
 While sanctioning is ultimately the province of each school or college, guidelines and sanctioning ranges like those offered in this guide can help schools and colleges to benchmark their sanctions against the field, better understand industry standards for sanctioning, and ensure that consistency and proportionality guide sanction decision-making.

 ATIXA Releases Position Statement on the Proposed Legislation Entitled: Promoting Real Opportunity, Success, and Prosperity Through Education Reform (PROSPER) ACT (Higher Education Reauthorization)